-- 5.1 Recognises the right of a person living or running a business within the vicinity to make Representation on an application and will consider such Representation unless it deems it to be frivolous or vexatious, or, as the Act permits in the case of an application for Review of a licence or certificate, if such representation is deemed frivolous, vexatious or repetitious in nature. - 5.2 Will not institute a Review arising from complaint by an interested party that is based on grounds similar to those raised within a period of twelve months, save in compelling and exceptional circumstances. - 5.3 Place the onus on an Objector to provide information/evidence to support the assertion that the addition of the Premises licensable activities would produce the claimed impact on the neighbourhood when considered against the four Licensing Objectives. - Recognises that Elected Councillors are now defined as Interested Parties and can make Representations in their own right, and not just on behalf of others, providing they are Members of the relevant Licensing Authority to which the application has been made.
+- 5.1 Recognises the right of a person or a business to make Representations on an application and will consider such Representations unless it deems them to be frivolous or vexatious, or, as the Act permits in the case of an application for Review of a licence or certificate, if such representation is deemed frivolous, vexatious or repetitious in nature. - 5.2 Will not accept a Review application arising from complaint by an interested party that is based on grounds similar to those raised within a period of twelve months, save in compelling and exceptional circumstances. - 5.3 Expects those objecting to applications to help to provide information/evidence to support the assertion that the addition of the Premises' licensable activities would be likely to produce the claimed impact on the neighbourhood when considered against the four Licensing Objectives. - 5.4 Recognises that Elected Councillors are now defined as Interested Parties and can make Representations in their own right, and not just on behalf of others, providing they are Members of the relevant Licensing Authority to which the application has been made.